jigerjain/Interview_Tips/README.md

 https://www.netsparker.com/blog/web-security/dom-based-cross-site-scripting-vulnerability/
 - What is CSRF
    *This is the sweetest question which every other interviewer would love to ask*
    *Quick Tip:* Be brief, if asked then only explain the whole story
+   Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
+CSRF attacks specifically target *state-changing requests, not theft of data*, since the attacker has no way to see the response to the forged request.
+With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
+If the victim is a normal user, a successful CSRF attack can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
+If the victim is an administrative account, CSRF can compromise the entire web application.

 - How to combat CSRF:
    Use Anti-CSRF Tokens
    Use same-origin policy